SAHOWI/SAHOWI.github.io/index.md

 ## Holger Wienecke

-Still doing coding when I like to ;-)
+Still do coding when I like to ;-)

 Interested in
 1. C / C++